-Test Document for Language Flagging
+Modified text with changes

 This document contains various terms that should be flagged for inclusive language.
 We need to address disparities in healthcare access and reduce the burden on underserved communities.
 Social determinants of health play a significant role in creating barriers for vulnerable populations.